arcaderepairman/simple-sinatra/README.md

     ------------------------------------------------------------
     What's happening here :
     This will tar up the Ansible source code and upload it to the test Sinatra server in the stack you just built and execute it.
-Check the results... browse to http://ec2-54-252-173-67.ap-southeast-2.compute.amazonaws.com If all is okay you can upload the code to the S3 bucket for production deployments.  ^thats not the real url
+Check the results... browse to your url (in this case http://ec2-54-252-173-67.ap-southeast-2.compute.amazonaws.com ) If all is okay you can upload the code to the S3 bucket for production deployments.

-    NOTE: I copy the code to the host rather than using the Ansible locally to push the code, because I was experiencing some intermit internet issues and it seem to apply very slowly over the remote connection.
+    NOTE: I copy the code to the host rather than using the Ansible locally to push the code, because I was experiencing some intermit internet issues causing very slow ansible runs.
     If your having trouble connection check the value of SSHLocation in the make file.
     -----------------------------------------------------------